Migraines: Causes, symptoms and treatments

 What is a migraine?

-A migraine is a medical issue that can be severe.
-The International Headache Society defines a migraine as a headache with nausea and/or vomiting or sensitivity to light and/or sound.
+A migraine is a neurological headache condition that can cause debilitating symptoms such as nausea and/or vomiting or sensitivity to light and/or sound.
 The headache must have occurred on at least five occasions and lasted for 4–72 hours (when not treated) each time.
-The headache must also have two of the following symptoms: moderate or severe pain, pain on only one side of the head, a pulsing or throbbing sensation or pain that's made worse by movement or physical activity.
+In addition to the headache, you must also have two of the following symptoms: moderate or severe pain, pain on only one side of the head, a pulsing or throbbing sensation or pain that's made worse by movement or physical activity.
 If your headaches meet those criteria, you may be suffering from migraines.

 What causes migraines?